The small business specialists

-A cooperative is a member-owned business organisation with at least five shareholders, all of whom have equal voting rights regardless of their level of involvement or investment.
-However, every shareholder is expected to help run the cooperative.
+A co-operative is a member-owned business structure with at least five members, all of whom have equal voting rights regardless of their level of involvement or investment.
+All members are expected to help run the cooperative.

-Like a company, a cooperative is a separate legal entity and shareholders, directors, managers and employees are not liable for any debts incurred unless those debts are the result of flagrant recklessness, negligence or fraud.
+A co-operative is a separate legal entity and members, directors, managers and employees are not liable for any debts incurred unless they are the result of recklessness, negligence or fraud.

-Cooperatives promote a democratic style of management and promote the concepts of sharing resources and delegation to increase competitiveness.
+A co-operative usually only allows a limited distribution of profits to members (some don’t allow any).
+This business structure encourages a democratic style of management and promotes the concepts of sharing resources and delegation to increase competitiveness.

 Specific rules (forming a contract) must be developed to register a co-operative.
 Find out more from the Department of Commerce.